 Example 3: Easy Breakfast

-This diagram was created in ConceptDraw PRO using the Fast Food, Fruit and Meat libraries from the Food Court solution.
+This diagram was created in ConceptDraw DIAGRAM using the Fast Food, Fruit and Meat libraries from the Food Court solution.
 An experienced user spent 10 minutes creating this sample.

 Breakfast is the most important meal of the day, and all the ingredients for a great one can be found in the Food Court solution.
 The bold, stylized vector stencil clipart is ideal for illustrating menus or canteen posters.